 Arts Learning in Communities grants provide support for projects that involve arts instruction, classes and/or workshops for people of all ages and abilities.
-From children to senior citizens to individuals with special needs, community-based arts learning projects benefit Oklahomans throughout the state.
+From children to older adults to individuals with disabilities, community-based arts learning programs benefit Oklahomans throughout the state.

 Who is eligible?